Justice and the pandemic: How Canada ranks

 So, with any luck, we’re moving to the granular.
 But just what is that?
 For the answers, stayed tuned.

-This is the second of a three-part series.
-Read part one: Justice and the pandemic: The new gold standard.
+This is the second of a five-part series.
+Read part one: Justice and the pandemic: The new gold standard; part three: Justice and the pandemic: Pushing for modernization; part four: Justice and the pandemic: Stakeholders in the system; and part five: Justice and the pandemic: What has to change.

 Julius Melnitzer is a freelance legal affairs journalist based in Toronto.
 He can be reached at firstname.lastname@example.org.